shaunickmistry/intro-to-python/README.md

 - Try not to get carried away with getting straight to the end result.
 - i.e. How do I download a webpage?
 Then once that's done, how do I convert that file into a Beautiful Soup object?

+### Task 2 - I'm Feeling Lucky
+Given a search term, write a Python script that will open the top 5 results from Bing in your web browser.
+(I recommend Bing because the HTML structure of Google results has become more complicated since Al wrote his course)

 ## Lesson 2 - Spreadsheet Manipulation
 Bar